zhangxiangxiao/tunnel/doc/README.md

 block = tunnel.Block(size, callback)
 ```

 in which `size` is the number of threads for the threads, and `callback` is a function that is executed when these threads are initialized.
 The purpose of `callback` is to `require` some packages before starting executing the threads, since for some packages transferring data between threads is not possible unless you require them beforehand.
+You can query `block.size` or `#block` to get the size of the block.

 One such example is the `nn` package